Miracle-Fruit/.github/profile/README.md

 We spend way too much time on unnecessary features and related bug fixing 😆

 🧙 This is just a wizard, we don't know what he's going to do..

+Favicon Attribution: <a href="https://www.flaticon.com/free-icons/food-and-restaurant" title="food and restaurant icons">Food and restaurant icons created by Freepik - Flaticon</a>